 Religious Studies is about considering who you are and how you relate to complex issues in the world.
-Through the course you learn to evaluate different ideas in order to engage in reasoned debate, as well as learning to see different ideas from a range of perspectives.
-The GCSE RS course allows you to:
+Through the course pupils learn to evaluate different ideas in order to engage in reasoned debate, as well as learning to see different ideas from a range of perspectives.
+The GCSE RS course allows pupils to:

-- study key ethical issues in modern society such as gender equality, crime and punishment and social justice. - consider different viewpoints on these issues, formulate your own views and justify them with solid arguments. - study in depth the key beliefs, teachings and practices of Buddhism and Christianity and how these religions approach the ethical issues studied. - reflect on the big questions in life Who am I?
+- Study key ethical issues in modern society such as gender equality, crime and punishment and social justice. - Consider different viewpoints on these issues, formulate one's own views and justify them with solid arguments. - Study in depth the key beliefs, teachings and practices of Buddhism and Christianity and how these religions approach the ethical issues studied. - Reflect on the big questions in life Who am I?
 Why are we here?
 Is there a God?
 What happens when I die?
-Can I be a spiritual person without being religious? - develop your own beliefs and values, as well as tolerance and sensitivity towards the beliefs of other people.
+Can I be a spiritual person without being religious? - Develop one's own beliefs and values, as well as tolerance and sensitivity towards the beliefs of other people.